England, Europe and Middle East, Hotel Reviews, Newsletter, Norfolk, United Kingdom

 Instead, we opted to drive along the wonderfully quirky coast road to Cromer, to Galton Blackiston’s Norfolk No 1 popular fish restaurant, which has gained a national reputation for its fine fish and seafood, affordable prices and cliff-top location.
 My cod and Sue’s seafood risotto were fabulous – no wonder the likes of TV chef James Martin, comic David Walliams and ex-cricketer Freddie Flintoff have passed through its doors.

-Yet the real star of this weekend show was The Arch where we spent another blissful night before packing the car next morning and driving off with that feeling that comes from having experienced a throwback to a truly tranquil and special place in our increasingly busy world.
+Yet the real star of this weekend show was The Holkham Triumphal Arch where we spent another blissful night before packing the car next morning and driving off with that feeling that comes from having experienced a throwback to a truly tranquil and special place in our increasingly busy world.

 Images (c) Sue Mountjoy.